-The binding visa entry rules are published under this address:
+The binding visa entry rules are published under this address ans may change on short notice:

 Usually, a thirty day free tourist visa is issued on arrival for all Nationalities, provided: